A note on mock automorphic forms and the BPS index: Mock modular forms and representation theory

 \begin{rem} In a similar framework, Zwegers \cite{Zwe} considered mock Jacobi forms $\mu$, which transform like non-holomorphic weight $\frac12$ Jacobi forms.
 Zwegers' $\mu$ functions can be completed again to harmonic Maa{\ss} forms, and Ramanujan's mock theta functions can be expressed in terms of $\mu$ and ordinary modular forms.

 Dabholkar, Murthy, and Zagier \cite{DMZ} gave a more general definition that captures both mock modular forms and mock Jacobi forms.
-Namely, they define a mock modular form to be the holomorphic part of a weight $k$ real-analytic modular form whose $\bar\tau$ derivative is decomposable \cite[\S7.3]{DMZ}, that is, they belong to the space \be \bigoplus_{r\in\Z} \tau^r M_{k+r}\oplus \overline{M}_{l+r}. \ee Here $M_k$ is the space of modular forms of weight $k$.
+Namely, they define a mock modular form to be the holomorphic part of a weight $k$ real-analytic modular form whose $\bar\tau$ derivative is decomposable \cite[\S7.3]{DMZ}, that is, they belong to the space

+Here $M_k$ is the space of modular forms of weight $k$.
 But we will not consider mixed mock modular forms nor Jacobi forms in what follows. \end{rem}